-• in one year the site established 4 million oysters, expecting to support approximately 2 million additional oysters annually
+• in one year the site established 4 million oysters, expecting to support approximately 2 million additional oysters annually (the goal was to establish 8 million oysters in order to supprort local water quality)

 • 140-200 million gallons of increased water filtration daily, and